|Ordered||26 Oct 1939|

 |Successes||4 ships sunk, total tonnage 17,753 GRT|

 1 warship sunk, total tonnage 1,192 tons

-Sunk 1 March, 1944 in the North Atlantic north of the Azores, in position 45.46N, 23.16W, by depth charges from the British frigates HMS Gould, HMS Affleck, HMS Gore and HMS Garlies.
+Sunk on 1 March 1944 in the North Atlantic north of the Azores, in position 45.46N, 23.16W, by depth charges from the British frigates HMS Gould, HMS Affleck, HMS Gore and HMS Garlies.
 50 dead and 1 survivor.

 The hunt for U-358 started on 29 February 1944.
-Affleck, Gould, Gore and Garlies dropped 104 depth charges during this and the next day.
-Gore and Garlies had to withdraw to Gibraltar for fuel, but Affleck and Gould continued the attack.
-U-358 succeeded in torpedoing Gould, but was then forced to the surface and finished off by Affleck's gunfire.
+HMS Affleck, HMS Gould, HMS Gore and HMS Garlies dropped 104 depth charges during this and the next day.
+HMS Gore and HMS Garlies had to withdraw to Gibraltar for fuel, but the other two frigates continued the attack.
+U-358 succeeded in torpedoing HMS Gould, but was then forced to the surface and finished off by gunfire from HMS Affleck.

 U-358 operated with the following Wolfpacks during its career: